-Pulp Faction is a transdisciplinary project at the intersection of microbiology, digital fabrication and architecture that provides the alternative of growing to extraction as material sourcing.
+Pulp Faction is a transdisciplinary project at the intersection of microbiology, digital fabrication and architecture that provides an alternative to extractive material sourcing.
 These new material systems are produced through biofabrication and digital computation.

-Pulp Faction develops methods for 3d printing mycelium composite materials for architectural use.
+Pulp Faction developed a method for 3D printing a mycelium composite material for architectural use.
 The project employs the transformative power of biology to repurpose abundant by-products of plant fibres into a new class of performative materials for architecture.
-These are self-supporting, good thermal and acoustic insulators, and simultaneously hydrophobic and hygroscopic.
+These are self-supporting, are good thermal and acoustic insulators and are simultaneously hydrophobic and hygroscopic.

-Such biomaterials represent alternative construction materials that are biodegradable and don't rely on extraction of finite resources or energy-intensive production.
-Spanning a range of disciplines, Pulp Faction is concerned with the substrate material composition, its integration with living fungus, the process for 3d printing, and ultimately how it is grown into architectural components.
-The process has been demonstrated through a 2 meters high column, Protomycokion.
+Such biomaterials represent alternative construction materials that are biodegradable and do not rely on the extraction of finite resources or energy-intensive production.
+Spanning a range of disciplines, Pulp Faction is concerned with the substrate material composition, its integration with living fungus, the process for 3D printing and ultimately how it is grown into architectural components.
+The process has been demonstrated through a 2 meters high column: Protomycokion.

 Dimitrios Floudas, mycology collaboration